Are The Borat Movies Real or Fake?

 Many experiences eventually made the actor realize that inserting a comedic character in real-life situations often does wonders for the story.
 He adopted this method first with ‘Ali G Indahouse,’ a movie about a rapper who finds himself solving one of the biggest scandals in Britain.
 In fact, the inspiration for the character of Borat came from a doctor that Cohen met during a trip to Russia.

 The actor said, “I remember meeting him, and him saying, ‘You’re English, yes, you’re English – you say cock, but Americans, they say a cack.
 Yes, they say a cack.
-You say a cock and they say a cack.’
-Within seconds, me and my friends were crying with laughter.
+You say a cock, and they say a cack.’
+Within seconds, my friends and I were crying and laughing.
 He had some elements of Borat, but he had none of the racism or the misogyny or the anti-Semitism.
 He was Jewish, actually.”

-Then, there’s the fact that filmmakers turned up at a store called Halloween Highway where Borat buys a fat suit.
+Then, there’s the fact that filmmakers turned up at a store called Halloween Highway, where Borat buys a fat suit.
 The employees stated that the team did not seek prior permission for filming and also declined to reveal the name of the movie.
-Did you know that the former Mayor of New York City, Rudy Giuliani, also features in ‘Borat 2’ in a compromising position?
+Did you know that the former mayor of New York City, Rudy Giuliani, is also featured in ‘Borat 2’ and is in a compromising position?

 Well, what happened was that he went to the hotel because he thought he was being interviewed about the President’s response to the pandemic.
 But the interviewer flirted with him and took him to a room that was rigged with hidden cameras.
 She was none other than Maria Bakalova, who plays Borat’s daughter, and essentially, this whole prank is a scene included in the movie.
 Giuliani also released a statement about the situation on Twitter.